-One of the members of my critique group knew I was working on a proposal for a major cookbook publisher.
-She had published two non-fiction books at a smaller, local publisher and recommended that I query them as well, both because they produce beautiful and award-winning cookbooks and because they were great to work with.
+One of the members of my critique group knew I was working on a proposal for the major publisher.
+She had published two non-fiction books at a smaller, local publisher and recommended that I query them as well.
+Both because they produce beautiful and award-winning cookbooks and because they were great to work with.

 I did a bit of research on the smaller publisher.
-Bought two of their cookbooks (affiliate link) and looked at a bunch of their books in my local library.
+Bought two of their cookbooks and looked at a bunch of their books in my local library.
 My friend was right.
 Touchwood Editions‘ books were more like what I was wanting to create.
-A cookbook that was beautiful, rustic and interesting.
+A cookbook that was beautiful, rustic, and interesting.
 So I sent my cookbook proposal to them as well.

 A tale of two publishers

 The editor at the major publisher kept focusing on keyword searches and stock photography.
-Our Zoom meetings centred on selling me her idea of a cookbook, one that was mostly based around a punchy tagline rather than a good idea.
+Our Zoom meetings centered on selling me her idea of a cookbook, one that was mostly based on a punchy tagline rather than a good idea.

 Can you make money writing a cookbook?